 Access

 The beach can be accessed from the Coast Road via St Catherine’s Path or from the car park via Warren Edge Path.
-Both paths are sloped and step free.
-Alternatively, the beach can be reached from the Prom, which runs from Southbourne to Poole via Bournemouth.
+Both paths are sloped and have step free options.
+Or, as mentioned above, the beach can be reached from the Promenade, which runs from Southbourne to Poole via Bournemouth.

 Beach